 In addition to English skills, students gain leadership, problem solving, organizational and job skills.
 As students gain English proficiency, they achieve greater self-confidence, self-sufficiency, and the ability to contribute and participate in the community and workforce.

-The ILC offers five levels of English for Speakers of Other Languages (ESOL) classes.
 Individuals are placed in class levels that best reflect their listening, speaking, reading and writing skills.
 Classes are intensive with 10 to 15 hours of instruction every week, and instruction is given exclusively in English for a total immersion experience.
 Lessons are student-centered and designed to help them achieve their individual goals.

 The ILC’s Literacy Program is a ground-breaking model for educating people who may fall through the cracks in conventional ESOL classes.
 These are students who may have little or no education in their native language or who have additional learning challenges.
 In the Literacy Program, their individual needs and abilities are matched with smaller class sizes and individualized attention to give them their greatest chance of achieving their goals and giving back to society.